sarika93/SimpleUnityROSSimulation/README.md

 ```
 2. Your ROS workspace with the ros_tcp_endpoint package should also be sourced:
 ```
-source ~/path/to/ros_ws/devel/setup.sh
+source ~/path/to/ROS1/devel/setup.sh
 ```
-3. Navigate to the ROS folder in this repo and run the launch file.
-This folder is not a package (yet), so the exact path will need to be specified.
+3. From any folder run the launch file:
 ```
-roslaunch test.launch
+roslaunch unity_ros_demo test.launch
 ```
-This launches the endpoint and [robot_state_publisher](http://wiki.ros.org/robot_state_publisher) nodes.
+This launches the endpoint and [robot_state_publisher](http://wiki.ros.org/robot_state_publisher) nodes, as well as rviz.

-4. Launch rviz using the following command: `rosrun rviz rviz`.
-When RViz opens, open the ROS/ur5e_visualization.rivz file from this repo (File > Open config).

 ### Unity